Anthony-Nolan/Atlas/README_Support.md

 for the desired rollback, and will take longer than the manual SQL approach - especially for large sets (order of minutes).

-### Deleting old sets

-As there is no hard delete in the upload process, no sets will ever be deleted during ongoing operation.

-It may be desirable to manually delete older sets, to free up database space and keep database operations quick.

 ## Data Refresh

 ## Manual Trigger